 Starting out this list at number 1, we have the RTX 3060 from Nvidia.
 Based on specs alone, this card seems to be the ideal pick for beginners or someone who’s just starting out their machine learning journey.
 Each unit is paired with plenty of CUDA processors, which will ensure that your datasets load efficiently.

 On top of that, the RTX 3060 supports 12GB of DDR4 VRAM, which should be more than enough for any modern tasks (training a StyleGAN).
 What I personally like about this card is the fact that it’s built under Ampere architecture.

 Don’t get me wrong, Nvidia’s Turing framework was also phenomenal, but when you talk about scalability and acceleration, it falls behind Ampere.

 This time around, you’ll also get more RT cores, meaning ray tracing is also a possibility if that’s something you fancy.
-As far as power output goes, it’s relatively stable at 170W, averaging between 70-80 on greater load.
+As far as power output goes, it’s relatively stable at 170W, averaging between 70-80 on a greater load.

 Because of this, you can build your machine-learning workstation on Nvidia RTX 3060 with ease.

 This card is also budget-friendly compared to other GPUs in the 3000 series.
 You can find deals for it on eBay in the $300-$400 price range.
 All in all, the RTX 3060 is a great graphic card for machine learning that doesn’t compromise on either performance or affordability.

 It has ample CUDA cores, better memory bandwidth, and a VRAM configuration that can set you up for years to come.